-Effective August 31, 2014, SmartStop Self Storage Operating Partnership, L.P. (the "Operating Partnership") acquired Strategic Storage Realty Group, LLC, the parent company of the advisor and property manager for both Strategic Storage Trust II, Inc. ("SST II") and Strategic Storage Growth Trust, Inc. ("SSGT" and collectively with SST II, the "Managed REITs"), as part of the Company's self administration and investment management transaction (the "Self Administration and Investment Management Transaction").
+Effective August 31, 2014, SmartStop Self Storage Operating Partnership, L.P. (the "Operating Partnership") acquired Strategic Storage Realty Group, LLC, the parent company of the advisor and property manager for both Strategic Storage Trust II, Inc. ("SST II") and Strategic Storage Growth Trust, Inc. ("SSGT" and collectively with SST II, the "Managed REITs"), as part of the Self Administration and Investment Management Transaction (discussed in (B) below).
 As a result, the Company is now their sponsor and will be entitled to receive various fees and expense reimbursements discussed below from the Managed REITs.

-As of December 31, 2014, SSGT owned three self storage properties and SST II owned five self storage properties.
+As of June 30, 2015, SSGT owned nine self storage properties and SST II owned 31 self storage properties.